panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 I purpose a different approach that takes the best from both worlds &mdash; use the decorator pattern to increase the ease of use and flexibility of `fetch()` API.

+The idea is to wrap a base fetch class (I'll show how to define it) with any other functionality that *you* need: extract JSON, timeout, throw error on bad HTTP status, handle auth headers, and much more.
 Let's see in the next sections how to do that.

 ## 2. Preparing the Fetcher interface